MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 This example runs a command on two remote computers.
 The `Invoke-Command` command uses the **AsJob** parameter so that the command runs as a background job.
-The commands run on the remote computers, but the job actually resides on the local computer.
+The commands run on the remote computers, but the job exists on the local computer.
 The results are transmitted to the local computer.

 ```powershell
 $s = New-PSSession -ComputerName Server01, Server02